 AFTER REVIEWING THE FULL PROSPECTUS BELOW, FIND THE REQUIRED ENTRY FORM HERE. <<<<

 SUBMISSION AND EXHIBITION

 DRAWN is open to everyone.
-Professionals as well as students are encouraged to enter.
 The only limitation is that entries must represent original works which qualify in some considerable way as drawing.

 Manifest's carefully assembled juries change from project to project, and as a body have no collective predisposition towards any particular kind or style of art.